nicklansley/nick-stable-diffusion/README.md

   This is done using the GFPGAN AI.
 The image will be upscaled and the faces enhanced, and the result will be saved in the library alongside the original image.
 The original image will not be changed.
 * When you click to upscale, your request actually joins the queue of requests waiting for the SD engine to process them.
    This is because the SD engine processes one request at a time.
-You will need to refresh the Library page (or set the 'refresh every 10 seconds' checkbox) to see the result.
+Once upscaling has completed, the library page will auto-update with the upscaled image after a few seconds.

 Queued for upscaling - click 'View Original' and 'View Upscaled' to see the results in a new browser window.